 Phylogeny, morphology and ecology of marine organisms.
 Similarities and differences in solutions to problems of life in the marine environment are stressed.
-2 hrs. lec., 3 hrs. lab.
+3 hrs. lec., 3 hrs. lab.
 Weekend field trips.
 Offered in fall.
-Prereq: BIOL 211.
+Prereq: C- or higher in BIOL 211.